-What To Include On Your Realtor’s Initial Home Search
+What To Include On Your Real Estate Agent’s Initial Home Search

-The following are the items you should be considering when giving your realtor a search criteria.
+The following are the items you should be considering when giving your real estate agent a search criteria.
 They will use this to create a custom search for you and you will be notified when new houses come up for sale.

 1) Square Footage